alicewu1/DNS-practice/README.md

             TTL: 7200

-# Connect to GCP VM
+# Set Up GCP VM
+- by following instructions from **setup.GCP.md**
+- Verify flask is deployed by refreshing your domain name in your browser